 The Bodleian library features in a more modern piece of work that I have a sneaking suspicion is about to make waves.
 The All Souls Trilogy by Deborah Harkness begins in Oxford University and a new televised version hit screens in 2018.

 In this series, a historian opens a bewitched manuscript in Oxford University’s Bodleian library which unleashes magic into her life.
 The TV series was also filmed inside the Bodleian so look out for it if you want a look inside this library.
-Check out my post on beautiful Oxford libraries for a sneak peak inside some other Oxford libraries.

 Other points of literary significance here are the manuscripts that inspired Tolkien’s work and now the collections where you can now view the original manuscripts of his work.
 The Duke Humphrey library was also used in the Harry Potter films as the “restricted” section of the library.